vordimous/zilla-docs/src/get-started/connecting-to-kafka/amazon-msk.md

 ### Create a Client Certificate

 Follow the [Create Client Certificate (ACM) guide](https://docs.aklivity.io/aws/resources/create-client-certificate-acm#issue-the-signed-certificate).
-Upon completion you will have created a client certificate inside ACM and should have a local `client-1.key.pem` file containing the client certificate's RSA key as well as the `ARN` of the certificate.&#x20;
+Upon completion you will have created a client certificate inside ACM and should have a local `client-1.key.pem` file containing the client certificate's RSA key as well as the `ARN` of the certificate.

 ### Export Client and CA Certificates